Pearl Reaves: Life and career

 Pearl Reaves was born and grew up in Raleigh, North Carolina.
-In 1949 she moved to Rahway, New Jersey to live with her sister, who had a teaching job there.
+In 1949 she moved to Rahway, New Jersey, to live with her sister, who had a teaching job there.
 The Palace Blue Room in Rahway, owned by Paul Farano, held weekly amateur talent contests.
 Reaves entered and won five weeks in a row.
 Farano was impressed, and hired her as his house singer, fronting the Paul Farano Trio.
 A drummer, he taught her how to play the guitar, piano and organ.
 Within two years, Reaves and Farano were married.

 The Palace Blue Room closed in 1951.
-Reaves and the band toured the east coast, playing jazz and rock and roll at the Stork Club in New York City, the Peppermint Lounge in Boston, Zacks in Falmouth MA, and many other venues.
+Reaves and the band toured the east coast, playing jazz and rock and roll at the Stork Club in New York City, the Peppermint Lounge in Boston, Zacks in Falmouth, Massachusetts, and many other venues.
 The band's lineup changed frequently over the years; members at various times included Charlie Gilbert (sax), Robert Green (sax), Bobby Malenni (sax), Skip Johnson (organ), Webster Lewis (organ), Lonnie Youngblood (sax), James Lucas (organ), Otis Sutton (drums), Eddie Shaw (organ; formerly of the Knights), and Richie McCrae (organ).
 Youngblood, who got his start with Reaves, recalled in an interview years later, "Oh, we used to walk the bar, do everything!
 It was an exciting show, and it was only a four piece band.
 She played guitar and sang, and she was really fine – she really looked great."